I’m a minimalist. When it comes to skincare, that is (books and dresses, I can never have enough of).

 2. They’re more lightweight

 Day creams tend to have a lighter texture.
-That’s cos we wear them under makeup.
-If they were richer, they’d turn our face into a greasy and shiny mess!
+That’s cos you wear them under makeup.
+If they were richer, they’d turn your face into a greasy and shiny mess!

 - Cerave Facial Moisturizing Lotion AM With SF30 ($14.99)